Graffino/Custom-Post-Type-Maker/readme.txt

 == Changelog ==

+= 1.1.3
+- Removed forgotten development dump.
+Sorry about that.

 = 1.1.2 =
 - [Bugfix] Make `with_front` available in `register_post` when set to `false` (Credit: @cmerrick).
 Closes: [#7](https://github.com/Graffino/Custom-Post-Type-Maker/issues/7)